Harlem Children's Zone

-The Harlem Children's Zone (HCZ) is a nonprofit organization for poverty-stricken children and families living in Harlem, providing free support in the form of parenting workshops, a preschool program, three charter schools, and child-oriented health programs for thousands of children and families.
+The Harlem Children's Zone (HCZ) is a nonprofit organization for children and families living in Harlem, providing free support in the form of parenting workshops, a preschool program, three charter schools, and child-oriented health programs for thousands of children and families.
 The HCZ is "aimed at doing nothing less than breaking the cycle of generational poverty for the thousands of children and families it serves."

 The Harlem Children's Zone Project has expanded the HCZ's comprehensive system of programs to nearly 100 blocks of Central Harlem and aims to keep children on track through college and into the job market.
 "We’re not interested in saving a hundred kids," founder Geoffrey Canada says.
 "Even three hundred kids.
 Even a thousand kids to me is not going to do it.
 We want to be able to talk about how you save kids by the tens of thousands, because that’s how we’re losing them."

-The Obama administration announced a Promise Neighborhoods program, which hopes to replicate the success of the HCZ in poverty-stricken areas of other U.S. cities.
+The Obama administration announced a Promise Neighborhoods program, which hopes to replicate the success of the HCZ in under resourced areas of other U.S. cities.
 In the summer of 2010, the U.S. Department of Education's Promise Neighborhoods program accepted applications from over 300 communities for $10 million in federal grants for developing HCZ implementation plans.

-Critics say that it's mostly private money that makes HCZ a success, not a better approach to teaching.